-At meal time, you can grab a bit to eat at the famous Jums Chicken or have a more leisurely (and delicious) meal at The Coast Restaurant.
-The best way to get here is in your own car so you can explore the surrounds but it’s also possible to take a bus from Geelong train station.
+At mealtime, you can grab a bit to eat at the famous Jums Chicken or have a more leisurely (and delicious) meal at The Coast Restaurant.
+The best way to get here is in your own car so you can explore the surroundings, but it’s also possible to take a bus from Geelong train station.

 by Katy from Untold Travel

-Lorne is a beautiful coastal town, best-known for sandy beaches and surf spots, and forest walks adorned with overgrown ferns with gorgeous lookouts along the path.
+Lorne is a beautiful coastal town, best known for sandy beaches, surf spots, and forest walks adorned with overgrown ferns with gorgeous lookouts along the path.
 I even spotted two wild koalas when walking along the St Georges River walk.

 Perhaps one of the best-known attractions in the area is Erskine Falls, a beautiful waterfall which can be reached directly by car or via a 10km hike.
 Personally, I just did a shorter walk to Shoeak Falls along the babbling stream.
 If visiting in the right season, you could also drive to Phantom Falls, though be warned it can dry up during the summer months.

-If you can barely be tempted away from the gorgeous blue ocean, which can be enjoyed from the beach or by taking a stroll down Lorne pier, be sure to tear yourself away and make a stop at Teddy’s Lookout.
-The panoramic views over this spot, which looks over both winding coastal roads and green wilderness, are truly something special.
+If you can barely be tempted away from the gorgeous blue ocean, which can be enjoyed from the beach or by taking a stroll down Lorne pier, be sure to tear yourself out and make a stop at Teddy’s Lookout.
+The panoramic views over this spot, which looks over winding coastal roads and green wilderness, are extraordinary.
 Read about more things to do in Lorne here

 by Chris from Aquarius Traveller

-There is easy parking at the visitor centre which has a small café, shop and Bathroom facilities.
-From here it’s only a short 10 minute walk under the highway and out to Apostle view point.
+There is easy parking at the visitor centre, which has a small café, shop and Bathroom facilities.
+From here, it’s only a short 10-minute walk under the highway and out to the Apostle viewpoint.

-If you’re a Photographer then it’s great to visit for sunrise or sunset, this is also the best time for less crowds.
-Otherwise, due to lack of cover its best just to see these marvels when it’s not raining.
+If you’re a Photographer, then it’s great to visit for sunrise or sunset; this is also the best time for fewer crowds.
+Otherwise, due to lack of cover, it’s best just to see these marvels when it’s not raining.